DebalGhosh100/blocks/examples/04-ssh-remote-execution/README.md

-# Example 4: SSH Remote Execution
+# Example 4: SSH Remote Execution with Parallel Deployment

 ## Overview
-This example demonstrates how to use the `remotely.py` script to execute commands on remote servers via SSH and stream the output to local log files in real-time.
+This example demonstrates how to use the `remotely.py` script to execute commands on **multiple remote servers in parallel** via SSH and stream the output to local log files in real-time.

 ## What This Example Demonstrates
 - ✅ SSH remote command execution using `remotely.py`
+- ✅ **Parallel execution across multiple servers simultaneously**
 - ✅ Real-time log streaming to local files
 - ✅ Variable interpolation for SSH credentials
-- ✅ Multiple remote command executions in sequence
+- ✅ Multi-server system updates and package installation
 - ✅ Log file management and display

 ## Prerequisites